Evaluation of Legislation

 - Lead to improvements in the health of Washington citizens?

-- Provide a broad definition of managed care with adequate protection for consumers and providers?
+Provide a broad definition of managed care with adequate protection for

 - Support WSMA liability reform goals?

-- Support WSMA goals regarding health care data – its collection, use and confidentiality?
+Support WSMA goals regarding health care data – its collection,

-- Use language and concepts that are understandable to consumers and providers?
+Use language and concepts that are understandable to consumers and

 Return to the WSMA Policy Compendium index